Programmatic Advertising

 Measurable impressions = Impressions your vendor could analyze for visibility.
 Not all served impressions fall into this bucket due to blockers or technical limitations.

-Alongside the main formula, publishers often check supporting metrics like the ones below.
+Alongside the main formula, publishers often check supporting metrics, such as those listed below.
 These indicators help publishers by showing whether ads are not only viewable but also hold the user’s attention:

 • Ad calls (ad requests) – Show how many chances an ad had to load during a user’s session.
 They reveal opportunity, not guaranteed visibility.